 Parallel parenting is a term referring to a style of coparenting, usually after divorce or separation of the parents.
 Where parents have attempted to exercise cooperative coparenting and talk through all the specifics of raising their children in separate households, but have continued to have communication problems and disputes many months (or years) after their legal matters are finalized, moving on to a parallel parenting model may help reduce their conflict.
+Generally, parallel parenting is a a style of parenting in which both parents learn to parent their child effectively, doing the best job each can do during the time the child is in their respective care and disengaging to the extent possible.
+The parents do not attempt to duplicate each other’s parenting styles but operate fairly independently when the child is in that person’s care, and the parents do not attempt to tell each other how to parent.

 Parallel parenting is not a failure, nor is it only appropriate in “high conflict” cases.
 Calling a case “high conflict” has fallen in disfavor recently, no matter how appropriate the term might be in a given circumstance, because it labels the parties as high conflict.
 In fact, each party may be decidedly not high conflict when it comes to any situation other than attempts to coparent.
 Thus, it’s sometimes not the parties who are high conflict, but just the coparenting circumstances.